OasisDigital/angular-enterprise-example/README.md

     "@oasisdigital/employee-display": "*"
 ```

-Such dependencies refer to other packages part of the same application suite.
+Such dependencies refer to other packages, part of the same application suite.

 Many of the chunks of functionality in the example applications are similar to
 code examples we use in Angular Boot Camp: